Discovering the Origins of Bonolive™ On the Road in Spain's Famous Olive Groves

 This is where Bonolive, the first clinically evaluated olive-based bone-health supplement, is produced.
 In the center of the world's largest olive region, near the town of Jaén, one special variety of olive tree yielding the highest levels of bioactive polyphenols is cultivated.
 And only one exclusive, 2,500-member co-op has been selected to provide the pristine quality leaves (considered to be pharmaceutical-grade) required for Bonolive production.

 Bonolive is the result of a unique partnership between its developer, BioActor, its producer, Ferrer HealthTech, and the growers and operators of the co-op.
 Together they spent over five years developing a controlled supply chain, optimizing collection and quality assurance standards, and perfecting efficiencies to ensure freshness and immediacy of production.
-The result is the world's premier pharmaceutical-grade olive leaf extract.

 Building Future Foundations on a Legacy of Good Health